Cosmic-Game-studios/Brandkit-Forge/README.md

 ## 💡 Why Brandkit Forge?

+> **⚠️ Early Development Stage** — This project is in active early development.
+Features may change, and some functionality is still being refined.
+We welcome feedback and contributions!

 **Built for the OpenAI Dev Challenge 2025**

 This project was created as our submission for the [OpenAI Developer Challenge](https://openai.com).
 We wanted to showcase the powerful capabilities of OpenAI's new `gpt-image-1.5` API by solving a real problem that designers and developers face daily.